Love At First Light

 Ashley and I went without fish that day, but seeing Jenn and Lori both catch fish on their home water through the ice was well worth our dry spell.
 Lori even caught her first Ontario trout that day – and she didn’t stop with rainbows.

 Up next were brook trout.
 Heading in at first light, we were once again the first ones on the trails.
 A different lake meant another ice check.
 This lake was slightly smaller, but the access was considerably further away from where we wanted to fish.
-Discovering there was more than enough ice, we brought the four-wheeler out to save our backs dragging the huts and augers.
+Discovering there was more than enough ice, we brought the four-wheeler out to save our backs from dragging the huts and augers.

 Jenn and Lori would drill the holes, I’d clear them, and Ashley would hole-hop with her sonar to check depths, cleverly writing them in the snow beside each hole.
 Just another trick I learned from Ashley on this trip.

-We had perfect harmony in our teamwork, I can’t stress enough how much more fun that made our outings.
+We had perfect harmony in our teamwork, and I can’t stress enough how much more fun that made our outings.
 You’d swear we’d been fishing together for our entire lives.

 I kept gravitating to two holes that sat at 17 feet deep; something felt right about the way the shoreline dipped down suddenly, and the scraggly cedars on the crumbling rock hinted there may be fallen trees below.